Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 How We Chose These Tools

-That last point matters more than it sounds — most free-tier disappointments trace back to avoidable selection errors.
+That last point matters more than it sounds — most tool-selection disappointments trace back to avoidable selection errors.
 Watch out for these:

-Common mistakes small businesses make when choosing free software:
+Common mistakes small businesses make when choosing software:

-- Picking a platform with severe free-tier limits that force an immediate paid upgrade
+• Picking a platform with severe entry-level tier limits that force an immediate upgrade

-We also weighed scalability of paid plans, data ownership, and integration availability — free tools are rarely the final destination.
+We also weighed scalability of upgrade plans, data ownership, and integration availability — these tools are rarely the final destination.
 According to G2 research, 93% of buyers say the quality of the implementation process directly influences the decision to renew a software product.

-Warning signs you've outgrown your free billing and inventory software:
+Warning signs you've outgrown your billing and inventory software:

-- Spending more time on manual workarounds than the paid plan would cost
+• Spending more time on manual workarounds than a premium plan would cost

 That's where Keel fits.
 It's a code-first operations platform built for teams in exactly this position — you define your own data models, automate custom billing and inventory workflows, and own the infrastructure entirely.
 Most teams get tailored systems running in weeks, not months, without the consultant fees that come with a traditional ERP rollout.